memoryaligned/cookie-jar/ds/{{cookiecutter.repo_name}}/sops/ida_eda.md

 - identify the "target" variable (the one we want to predict)
 - identify the relationships between the target variable and other variables
 - identify features that can be extracted from related variables
+- examine the distribution of the feature variable to the target variable via box and whisker plot.

 Tools to use: